Skip to content

 Blue Monday is a term used to describe the ‘most depressing day of the year’.
 The third Monday of January, the day was invented by travel marketing executives to encourage people to book holidays.
-Playing on the feelings of hopeless and loss of drive, they hoped that people would reach into their pockets to buy holidays to lift them from their gloom.
+Playing on the hopelessness and loss of drive, they hoped people would reach into their pockets to buy holidays to lift them from gloom.
 With this knowledge, Blue Monday isn’t so blue after all!
-January is grey and cold but there are many ways to help us focus our minds and look for the positives.
-Planning for the coming year and getting excited about what the future holds can help us realign our thoughts.
+January is grey and cold, but there are many ways to help us focus our minds and look for the positives.
+Planning for the coming year and getting excited about the future can help us realign our thoughts.

 Splash Colour on Your Wardrobe